PaulKinlan/paul.kinlan.me/content/2005-04-18-are-there-any-good-web-services-out-there-.markdown

 ---
+date: 2005-04-18
+published: true
 slug: are-there-any-good-web-services-out-there-
-date: 2005-04-18
+summary: I'm exploring different web services, particularly for UK retailers like Tesco, Asda, or Virgin.
+I've tried Amazon's, which is decent, and Yahoo's, which I like.
+Ebay's looks interesting, but I'd rather not pay.
+I'm also looking at Alexa's and Google's.
+It's tough finding good resources on this, especially for UK retailers.
+I'd love to see APIs from companies like Tescos, Asda, Dixons, and others.
+If you know of any good web services, especially in the UK retail space, please share!
+tags:
+- web services
+- retail
+- api
+- uk
+- amazon
+- ebay
+- yahoo
+- google
+- alexa
+- tesco
+- asda
+- dixons
+- uddi
 title: Are there any good Web Services out there?
-published: true

 ---
 Because I have been playing with Amazons web service, I was wondering if anyone else knew of any other good web services out there.<p />Specifically I am looking for UK based retail Web services like Amazon, a Tesco, Asda or Virgin etc one would be great.
 But any will do, I am finding it hard to find any decent easy to read resources on the Internet :)  And that UDDI stuff, sheeeesh! :)<p />If anyone has any information on these can you post them in the comments.
 I would be greatful, I will report any findings as I see.<p />Retail<ul>
 <li>